eslint-stylistic/eslint-stylistic/docs/contribute/project-progress.md

 Setup migration scripts, docs, tools, etc.

 - During this process we are aiming for 1:1 rules migration, and will not consider improvements or changes to the rules.
-- We will use scripts to migrate the rules from ESLint's codebase to this repo (no manually editting), to keep in sync, until stage 2.
+- We will use scripts to migrate the rules from ESLint's codebase to this repo (no manual editing), to keep them in sync, until stage 2.

 ## 👉 2.
 Waiting for ESLint's announcement